Logo

 • Print Edit Lists, even if it’s to PDF not paper

-In this case, it just reminded me why edit lists are useful and having them can really make the difference between a big headache and a minor annoyance.
+In this case, it just reminded me why edit lists are useful and having them can make the difference between a big headache and a minor annoyance.
 Print them or save them to PDF, and if posting goes fine, delete them… it takes very little time to do this, and can save so much effort later if there are issues.